 If you're travelling by train, you must always wear a face mask.
-That includes in stations and on platforms too.
+That includes in stations, on platforms and in the station shops too.
 That way, we can keep the trip safe together.
 Be prepared for your trip and read our answers to questions about face masks.

 Frequently asked questions about face masks

 Where do I need to wear a face mask?

 The government requires the use of a face mask on public transport.
 Wearing a face mask on to the train is mandatory.
 Put on your face mask when stepping on to the train.
 This applies to travellers aged 13 years and above.

 Am I obliged to wear a face mask when I'm in an NS station?